 - Peel potato, carrot.
 Wash them both along with cabbage, mushroom, etc. Set aside to drip/dry.

-- Cut pork shoulder/butt into 1-inch cubes.
-Quartet cut onion.
+- Cut pork shoulder/butt into 1-inch cubes, cut onion into 4 piece.

-- Julienne or shred potato, carrot and cabbage.
-Mix these to the grind meat.
+- Julienne or shred potato, carrot, and cabbage.
+Mix these to the ground meat.

-- Thinly slice mushroom and add to the meat mixture as well.
+- Thinly slice the mushroom and add to the meat mixture as well.

 - For the shrimps, chop them into small chunks and mix.